jeffory/wphash-alfred-workflow/README.md

 Wordpress Hash for Alfred
 ========================

-An Alfred 3 workflow to easily quickly generate Wordpress compatible password hashes to replace passwords in the database.
+An Alfred 3 workflow to effortlessly generate Wordpress compatible password hashes to replace passwords in the database

 ## Requirements
 You need Alfred 3.5+ and a version of PHP 5/7+ installed and in the path

 ## Installation
 1. Download the latest workflow from the releases [here](https://github.com/jeffory/wphash-alfred-workflow/releases)
-2. Double click on downloaded file (Wordpress Hash.alfredworkflow)
+2. Double click on downloaded file (`Wordpress_Hash.alfredworkflow`)

 ## How to use
 * Open Alfred with your usual hotkey